10 Things Napoleon Never Said

 8. An army of sheep, led by a lion, is better than an army of lions, led by a sheep.

 This quote is attributed to many people, going as far back as Alexander the Great.

 Napoleon did say this, but he wasn’t the first to do so.
 Adam Smith, in The Wealth of Nations (1776), wrote: “To found a great empire for the sole purpose of raising up a people of customers, may at first sight appear a project fit only for a nation of shopkeepers.
 It is, however, a project altogether unfit for a nation of shopkeepers; but extremely fit for a nation whose government is influenced by shopkeepers.”
 (9) Napoleon was familiar with Smith’s work.
 Even earlier, in 1766, Josiah Tucker, Dean of Gloucester, wrote in A Letter from a Merchant in London to his Nephew in North America, “And what is true of a shop-keeper is true of a shop-keeping nation.”
 (10)

 Not being privy to all of his bedroom utterances, we’ll never know whether Napoleon actually said this to his wife.
 There is, however, no evidence that he did.
 The phrase originated in the early 20th century.
 See The Phrase Finder.

-For phrases that did originate with Napoleon, see my post about 10 Napoleon Bonaparte quotes in context.
+For phrases that did originate with Napoleon, see Napoleon Bonaparte quotes in context, 10 more Napoleon quotes in context, and 10 Napoleon quotes about family.
 Napoleon’s dialogue in Napoleon in America is a mix of adapted quotations and invention.